-Patients participating in a routine 40-session rehabilitation program at CIRO+ will be randomized to the use of nasal high flow (NHF) oxygen suppletion or a conventional oxygen delivery system.
+Patients participating in a routine 40-session rehabilitation program at CIRO+ will be randomized to the use of nasal high flow (NHF) oxygen supplementation during both exercise training and night time or a conventional oxygen delivery system.
+Patients will continue to use NHF or the conventional system after PR at home and will be followed during 6 months.